trianglegrrl/promptonomicon/README.md

 - **Six-phase process** that ensures thorough, well-documented development
 - **Customizable templates** that encode your team's standards and practices
 - **Single entrypoint** (`PROMPTONOMICON.md`) that any AI can follow
+- **MCP server integration** for real-time package versions and documentation
+- **AI assistant auto-configuration** for Cursor, VS Code, and more

 The result: AI assistants that follow your standards, document their work, and deliver production-ready code.